MOLE REMOVAL

 MOLE AND BENIGN SKIN LESION REMOVAL

-First of all, we want for you to know what a moles and benign skin lesions (BSL) are.
-They are basically an overgrowth of cells on the skin; these cells produce an excess of different types of collagens and also pigment.
+First of all, it is important to understand what moles and benign skin lesions (BSL) are.
+They are essentially an overgrowth of cells on the skin, where these cells produce an excess of different types of collagen as well as pigment.

-On the skin we also have hair follicles and small blood vessels called capillaries which can grow with the moles and benign skin lesions.
-This is why benign skin lesions come in different shapes, sizes and colours, with or without hair.
+The skin also contains hair follicles and small blood vessels called capillaries, which can grow together with moles and benign skin lesions.
+This is why benign skin lesions can appear in different shapes, sizes, and colours, and may sometimes have hair growing from them.

 THE GROWTH OF MOLES AND BENIGN SKIN LESIONS

-The cause for the overgrowth is multifactorial, it can be genetic, hormonal, UV exposure and ageing.
+The cause of the overgrowth is multifactorial; it can be genetic, hormonal, related to UV exposure, or part of the natural ageing process.

-The genetic example can be a location of a mole that runs in the family or when you are already born with them.
+A genetic example can be the location of a mole that runs in the family, or moles that are present from birth.

-The hormonal cause can be seen in puberty or pregnancy when BSL tend to grow.
-UV exposure like sun or tanning beds will stimulate the skin to protect itself by producing more pigment which can deposit in the moles and not fade away.
+Hormonal causes can often be seen during puberty or pregnancy, when benign skin lesions (BSL) tend to grow.
+UV exposure, such as sunlight or tanning beds, stimulates the skin to protect itself by producing more pigment, which can deposit in the moles and may not fade away.

 THE IMPACT ON OUR HEALTH

-Moles and benign skin lesions will not cause any harm to our health, they just have an odd appearance that we may not like or people might notice if they are in a particular area of our face or body, which can impact on our self-esteem.
+Moles and benign skin lesions do not usually cause harm to our health.
+However, they may have an unusual appearance that we may not like, or they may be noticeable to others if located on certain areas of the face or body, which can affect self-esteem.

-The most important issue, is that any skin lesion must be checked by a DOCTOR previous to a removal, so we can be clinically certain it is benign in nature and not a cancerous lesion which would need NHS treatment.
+The most important consideration is that any skin lesion must be checked by a doctor before removal, so we can be clinically certain that it is benign in nature and not a cancerous lesion that would require NHS treatment.

 Who can check your mole or skin lesion?
-It must be a DOCTOR, a doctor has a qualification from a university degree in medicine, specialised training and years of experience to recognise the difference between benign and risk of malignancy.
+It must be a doctor.
+A doctor has a university medical degree, specialised training, and years of clinical experience to recognise the difference between a benign lesion and one that may carry a risk of malignancy.

-Only benign skin lesions and moles are safe to be removed.
-The removal methods have advanced over the years, in the past the only method was surgical (cutting it off) that meant a large scar.
-Cryotherapy (freezing it) can remove small and pedunculated lesions but extremely unlikely to remove a flat and pigmented lesion.
-Electrosurgery is efficient at removing skin lesions but also has a higher risk of scarring.
+Only benign skin lesions and moles are safe to remove.
+Removal methods have advanced over the years.
+In the past, the only method available was surgical removal (cutting the lesion off), which often resulted in a larger scar.
+Cryotherapy (freezing the lesion) can remove small and pedunculated lesions, but it is extremely unlikely to remove flat or pigmented lesions effectively.
+Electrosurgery is efficient at removing skin lesions, but it also carries a higher risk of scarring.

-Laser methods, there are many types of lasers, some lasers like IPL and YAG laser can remove only the coloration by breaking down the pigment.
-While Erbium and CO2 laser can remove the structure by vaporising the lesion.
-Laser are more comfortable and offer better results and less risk of scarring than the traditional methods described.
+Laser methods have significantly improved treatment options.
+There are many different types of lasers.
+Some lasers, such as IPL and YAG lasers, can remove only the coloration by breaking down the pigment.
+Others, such as Erbium and CO₂ lasers, can remove the structure of the lesion by vaporising the tissue.
+Laser treatments are generally more comfortable and often offer better cosmetic results with a lower risk of scarring compared to the traditional methods described above.

-The selection of the ideal laser treatment will depend on the clinical assessment of each individual patient by Dr Zafra who is an expert in this field.
-At Zafra Medical we have multiple lasers and treatment options, so don’t worry we will surely be able to help you.
+The selection of the most appropriate laser treatment depends on the clinical assessment of each individual patient by Dr Zafra, who is an expert in this field.
+At Zafra Medical, we have multiple lasers and treatment options available, so you can feel confident that we will be able to provide the most suitable treatment for you.

 Other skin lesions we are able to treat are: